jfrog/jfrog-client-go/README.md

 You can create or update a permission target in Artifactory.
 Permissions are set according to the following conventions:
-`read, write, annotate, delete, manage, managedXrayMeta, distribute` For repositories You can specify the name `"ANY"` in order to apply to all repositories, `"ANY REMOTE"` for all remote repositories and `"ANY LOCAL"` for all local repositories.
+`read, write, annotate, delete, manage, managedXrayMeta, distribute` For repositories You can specify the name `"ANY"` in order to apply to all repositories, `"ANY REMOTE"` for all remote repositories or `"ANY LOCAL"` for all local repositories.

 Creating a new permission target :